 The “Branding” in Dandelion Branding

-We define branding as, “the way a brand’s customers interact with the purposeful cohesion between the vision, voice, and values of a business, and how they communicate them to their customers.”
+We define branding as, “the way a brand’s customers interact with the purposeful cohesion between the vision, voice, and values of a business.”

 In 2021, the term “branding” holds the weight of your entire business’s marketing message.
 The brand you’re creating needs to be rooted in your company’s values and guidelines.